ElissaLeung/covid-nyc-2022-group-3/README.md

 File containing the code that produced those replications [here](../main/Group_3_Final_Project.Rmd).

-Data used in this project: US census, nyc zipcodes and Safegraph.
+Data used in this project: US Census (ACS) and Safegraph.